shubham-roy/git-demo/README.md

 # Git Demo
-This repository is made for the purpose of understanding git and GitHub.
+This repository is made for the purpose of understanding git and GitHub!!